+2. A Report to a Confidential Employee: A confidential resource does not reveal the information shared with them without the disclosing person's consent or as otherwise permitted/required by law.
 The following Confidential Resources are available to members of the University Community on and off campus in each of our locations.
-The University's on-campus health, counseling and pastoral services noted below are available to students free of charge.
+The University's on-campus health, and counseling services noted below are available to students free of charge.